 I hardly slept that night because I woke up in agony every time I moved.
 I pounded Advil (no more than directed, though) and felt sure that based on previous experience with a very similar injury that I’d be fine in a day or two; however, on Thursday I felt only slightly better and carefully only did movements that didn’t hurt while exercising.
 I had a full schedule on my first day back from vacation and was careful lifting the weights as I handed them to my clients.

 In trying to determine what caused my pain, I think it was the perfect storm of running on the soft uneven sand, vacuuming, and then sitting for so long without an opportunity to move around.
 Whatever the case, I continued as planned on my girls’ overnight trip to the Shenandoah Valley for the National Parks’ Shenandoah Half Marathon, deciding that I would start the race and drop out if necessary.

 I left home with my running friends Lupe and Angela at around 2:30 on Friday afternoon.
-Once in Lurray, VA, a tiny town located in the Shenandoah Valley, we headed straight to packet pickup.
-After picking up our race packets, we drove to Moonshadow Restaurant in downtown Lurray.
+Once in Luray, VA, a tiny town located in the Shenandoah Valley, we headed straight to packet pickup.
+After picking up our race packets, we drove to Moonshadow Restaurant in downtown Luray.